dfahlander/typeson/README.md

 socket.emit('myEvent', TSON.encapsulate(data));
 ```

-The encapsulate() method will not stringify but just traverse the object and return a simpler structure where certain properties are replaced with a substitue.
-Resulting object will also have a $types property containing the type metadata.
+The `encapsulate()` method will not stringify but just traverse the object and return a simpler structure where certain properties are replaced with a substitute.
+The resulting object will also have a `$types` property containing the type metadata.

 Packing it up at the other end: